lv1-duck/BLE-Notification-Vibrator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Transform your ESP32 into a discreet vibration notifier!
 This Android app connects to your ESP32 device via Bluetooth Low Energy (BLE) and triggers a vibration when you receive specific notifications.

 ⚠️ **Note:** This project is a work in progress.
 Many features are still being developed, and things may break.
 Contributions, suggestions, or testing feedback are welcome!